Body-Mind & Somatic Psychology

 Body psychotherapy integrates our mind and reason with our body and feeling, and works with both the conscious and unconscious parts of ourselves – to help free us from old and limiting beliefs about ourselves and the world.
 You can also tap into resources and energy that have previously been inaccessible.
 Body psychotherapy can help you develop a felt sense of stability, resilience, and resourcefulness – along with increased energy, vitality, and pleasure in living.

 My approach to somatic psychology – and to body psychotherapy and counseling – integrates practices from Bioenergetic Analysis and other body-mind psychotherapies, including Hakomi, somatic experiencing, sensorimotor therapy, and process work.
-I have many years of experience integrating body, mind, feeling and awareness into counseling and therapy – and am currently the Curriculum Director for the Florida Society for Bioenergetic Analysis.
+I have many years of experience integrating body, mind, feeling and awareness into counseling and therapy – and I am a past Curriculum Director for the Florida Society for Bioenergetic Analysis.

 If you are looking for ways to face your current struggles, as well as move beyond them to a more empowered and energetic sense of self, contact Dr. Charles Martin to schedule an appointment.